-A CCO can go by several titles.
-According to Harvard Business Review, some of these titles include Chief Client Officer; Chief Experience Officer; Executive Vice President, Member Experience; and Chief Global Customer and Marketing Officer.
+A Chief Customer Officer can go by several titles.
+According to Harvard Business Review, some of these titles include:

 Now, let's develop a deeper understanding of the objectives of the CCO.